 DNS setting is playing an important role in resolving the right IP address to the corresponding domain names.

-The following list of the domain are targetted in this campaign:
+The following list of the domain is targetted in this campaign:

-Changing the DNS settings never raise any red flag and users would believe they’ve landed on a legitimate webpage other than a different IP address.
+Changing the DNS settings never raises any red flag and users would believe they’ve landed on a legitimate webpage other than a different IP address.

-Once victims click the download button, a malicious file drop from the Bitbucket repository but the victims completely unaware of it.
+Once victims click the download button, a malicious file drops from the Bitbucket repository but the victims are completely unaware of it.

 “In the final stage of the attack, a malicious file packed with MPRESS is downloaded.
 This payload is the Oski stealer that communicates with a C&C server for uploading the stolen information.”

-Bitdefender telemetry observed that most of the targeted vulnerable routers is attempted to exploit was located in Germany, France, and the United States.
+Bitdefender telemetry observed that most of the targeted vulnerable routers attempted to exploit were located in Germany, France, and the United States.

-Also Read: What is DNS Attack and How Does it Works?
+Also Read: What is DNS Attack and How Does it Work?